xuying2024/RNO/README.md

 # RNO

-Below are some samples from testing.
-Notice that RNO prediction reduces $\delta u$, the difference between GT query $u_q$ and pushforward of reference $u_r$.
+Below are some qualitative samples from testing.
+Notice that RNO prediction has smaller magnitude than $\delta u$, indicating RNO have learned and reduced the difference between GT query $u_q$ and pushforward of reference $u_r$.

 Figure 1.
 Results and visualization of Airfoil-Euler.
 The deformation for this dataset is easy to get since there is a 1-on-1 mapping of mesh grids between cases.
 The result is updated to
 |    Model    |  l2 Error   |